 Through this Environment Plan 2007-2011, the City of Joondalup commits itself to achieving environmentally sustainable goals in keeping with its responsibilities as a progressive local government.
-Partnerships with the community are an essential element in encouraging change at a household-level and as such, the City acknowledges the important role that residents will play in the effective implementation of this Plan.

-The City also recognises that climate change, caused by greenhouse gas emissions associated with human activity, is having a significant impact on the local environment.
+The City recognises that climate change, caused by greenhouse gas emissions associated with human activity, is having a significant impact on the local environment.
 The Plan has been developed with the intention of coordinating a local response to an international concern.
 This principle of 'acting locally' by 'thinking globally' provides the basis for the Plan's development.

 As the second largest local government in Western Australia, the City is responsible for a significant and diverse array of natural and built environments.
-With over 17kms of coastline, 204 hectares of natural bushland, 490 hectares of reticulated parks and 116 hectares of dry parks, the City recognises its role in implementing strategies that aim to preserve and sustain the region's ecological systems and biodiversity, in partnership with other spheres of government.
+With over 16kms of coastline, 204 hectares of natural bushland, 490 hectares of reticulated parks and 116 hectares of dry parks, the City recognises its role in implementing strategies that aim to preserve and sustain the region's ecological systems and biodiversity, in partnership with other spheres of government.